codedownio/sandwich/sandwich-site/docs/context-libraries/sandwich-contexts-minio.md

 MinIO servers started by this library use the default MinIO credentials:
 - **Access Key ID**: `minioadmin`
 - **Secret Access Key**: `minioadmin`

-These are suitable for testing but should never be used in production.

 ### Connection helpers